andrewchungxam/2019BotAIHack/README.md

 }
 ```

 Open your browser and go to: www.luis.ai.
 You'll need to login with your Azure credentials.
+Create a project like [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/get-started-portal-build-app):

+Go back to your www.luis.ai projects > click Build.
+Click Create New Intents.
+Name it: "Book_flight" (copy this exactly as your code looks for this term)
+Then it will prompt you to add "utterances" - I added several, I added some like: "Can I book a flight?"

+Once you are done, hit the "Train" button so the utterances are tied to the Intent and then after that is done, hit "Publish" so APIs calls will hit this updated model.
+(Note, if you don't hit publish, your new changes will *not* reflect from any API calls.)

+Now remember, in Visual Studio in our appsettings.json file, we're looking to fill out the following:
 You're looking for:
 ```
   "LuisAppId": "",
   "LuisAPIKey": "",
   "LuisAPIHostName": ""
 ```

-So go to Luis.Ai and after you've added a project go to Management tab - click through, and you'll be looking for the following terms and what it translates to in the appsettings.json file:
+We'll get these values from the Luis.ai portal.
+After you've created a Luis project, go to Management tab.
+The names in the appsettings.json file are not exactly the same as they are in the portal so look for the equivalent terms in the following chart.
+Go ahead and copy these values from the portal.
 ```
-Application Id ==> LuisAppId
+LuisAppId (In appsettings.json) => Application Id (In Luis portal)
-Authoring Key ==> LuisAPIKey
+LuisAPIKey (In appsettings.json) => Authoring Key (In Luis portal)
-Key and Endpoints > Endpoint > only the first part of the listed url (ie. "westus.api.cognitive.microsoft.com") ==> LuisAPIHostName
+LuisAPIHostName (In appsettings.json) => Key and Endpoints > Endpoint > only the first part of the listed url (ie. "westus.api.cognitive.microsoft.com") (In Luis portal)
 ```

-Go ahead and add those values to your project.

-Go back to your www.luis.ai projects > click Build.
-Click Create New Intents.
-Name it: "Book_flight" (copy this exactly as your code looks for this term)
-Then it will prompt you to add "utterances" - I added several, I added some like: "Can I book a flight?"

-Once you are done, hit the "Train" button so the utterances are tied to the Intent and then after that is done, hit "Publish" so APIs calls will hit this updated model.

 Now re-run your project from Visual Studio.
 Restart the conversation in your Emulator.
-Interact with the bot - and try to trigger the Luis to indentify the book a flight intent.
+Interact with the bot - and try to trigger Luis to indentify the "Book_flight" intent.

 - This code can be found under branch-1-Working-With-Luis